 - Faster timelines – Enclaves can be deployed in weeks, not months

-GCC High Migration: Quick Strategy Guide
+GCC High Migration: Quick Decision Guide

-Choose a full GCC High migration if you:
+Choose a full GCC High Migration if you:

 - Have organization-wide CUI exposure